We have experience in

 - NJK+A assembled a team that met bi-weekly to plan the organization and launch of the project, including assisting in developing a work plan and budget

-- NJK+A recruited sponsors, offered financial and operational advice, planned marketing and outreach efforts, reviewed content and web materials, helped to promote the launch of the project and will manage the final event at an awards ceremony at the Museum of Modern Art in New York City later next Spring
+- NJK+A recruited sponsors, offered financial and operational advice, planned marketing and outreach efforts, reviewed content and web materials, helped to promote the launch of the project and judged the final event at an awards ceremony at the Museum of Modern Art in New York

 - The Biodesign Challenge launched in October, 2015, at the BioFabricate Conference hosted in NYC by Microsoft, with six top design school teams, exploring future applications for engineering biology in architecture, communication, energy, food, materials, medicine, transportation and water